 Radio broadcasting is poised to undergo significant transformation over the coming years as a number of new digital broadcasting technologies offer enhanced audio quality and reception, integrated data and multimedia content, and more efficient use of the radio spectrum.
-Digital Audio Broadcasting or DAB is the most established of these technologies.
+Digital Audio Broadcasting or DAB, as it is often known, is the most established of these technologies.
 Developed in Europe as the Eureka-147 standard in the mid-1980s, DAB was also adopted by Canada and widely tested in the early 1990s.
-While the progression to digital forms of delivery is an agreed objective of the radio industry, there is less consensus on whether DAB offers the best means of achieving this or whether there are more appropriate or expedient solutions.
-Patterns of development internationally are now quite variable: some countries such as Canada continue to promote DAB, but others, such as Ireland, are delaying implementation or even withdrawing earlier deployments.
-Some ten years after its inception, the progress of DAB internationally has been patchy and broadcasters and regulators are now evaluating a number of other approaches to the realisation of a fully digital radio landscape.
+While the progression to digital forms of delivery is an agreed objective of the radio industry, there is less consensus on whether DAB offers the best means of achieving this.
+Despite the fact that the technical advantages of digital radio broadcasting have been amply demonstrated, its viability and future prospects remain uncertain.
+Patterns of development internationally are quite varied: some countries such as the United Kingdom continue to successfully promote DAB, but other countries in Europe are delaying implementation or even withdrawing earlier deployments.
+Some ten years after its inception, the progress of DAB internationally has been patchy and broadcasters and regulators are now evaluating a number of other approaches to the realization of a fully digital radio landscape.